jepler/wwvbpy/README.md

 `wwvb/iersdata_dist.py` is updated monthly from github actions or with `iersdata --dist` from within the wwvbpy source tree.
 However, at this time, releases are not regularly made from the updated information.

 A site or user version of the file, `wwvb_iersdata.py` can be created or updated with `iersdata --site` or `iersdata --user`.
 If the distributed iersdata is out of date, the generator will prompt you to run the update command.

+Note that the NIST page of DUT1 offsets may be incomplete; on 2021-07-04 I noticed that DUT1=-1 was being broadcast, but as of 2019-10-05 the latest data on the NIST page gives the latest DUT1 correction as DUT1=-2 starting on 2019-05-02, as does the current NIST Time and Frequency Bulletin, NISTIR 8346-09 for 2021-09.

 Leap seconds are inferred from the DUT1 data as follows: If X and Y are the 1-digit-rounded DUT1 values for consecutive dates, and `X*Y<0`, then there is a